AndrewCullen136/kickboxing_Finished/README.md

 # kickboxing_Finished

+changes from the interview google sign in implamented report screen can now be accesses and changes ie ereased

 Dynamic Kickboxing
 This version of the app allows the user to sign in, pay for a class the user is also able to view a list of payments made and log out or view the time schedule
 Installing